Palace Theatre (Canton, Ohio)

 The Palace Theater is a historic movie palace in downtown Canton, Ohio, United States.
 Constructed during the heyday of the movie palace in the 1920s, it has been named a historic site.
 The 21' x 46' screen is the largest in Canton as of 2019.
-It contains a theater organ which is still present to this day.
+It contains a Kilgen theater organ which is still playing to this day, thanks to an eight month restoration effort in 1992.
 Only a few dozen such organs are still operational at their original sites.

 History

 Designed by John Eberson, a prominent architect specializing in movie palaces, the Palace is an atmospheric theater that opened in November 1926.
 Money for its construction was donated by a Canton industrialist, Harry Ink, whose firm became prosperous by producing "Tonseline", a medication for sore throats; the Tonseline logo was a giraffe with a bandaged throat, and such a giraffe was included in the interior design.
 In its early years, the Palace hosted a wide range of events: besides ordinary films, it hosted vaudeville performances and other stage productions, and numerous community events at the Palace placed it at the center of Canton society.

 Built of brick with elements of terracotta, the Palace is a rectangular Churrigueresque building with a garden-themed main auditorium; its ceiling features elements designed to convey the sense of night and dawn, together with numerous stars, and the auditorium has a capacity of 1,509.
 The facade is divided into sections of varying width, two on each side of a vertical sign rising above the rest of the building; all sections rise to numerous pinnacles.
 A central marquee shelters the zone under the vertical sign and beneath the two sections adjacent to the sign.
 Windows are placed near the base of the two sections on the sides of the facade.